2026 EcoFaith Summit of the Upper Midwest

 Callie Grones is a Marshfield Clinic Health Systems AmeriCorps member serving with the Friends of the Lake Superior Reserve (FOLSR).
 She has organized several volunteer events at Wisconsin Point, including multiple beach cleanups and a spotted knapweed (non-local plant) pull.
 She is also a part of the working group to restore ishkode (Ojibwe for fire) to Wisconsin Point.

-High school youth who attended last year's Summit along with two young adult youth directors are working to plan youth and young adult engagement to the EcoFaith Summit.
+High school EcoFaith Youth who attended last year's Summit along with two young adult youth directors are working to plan youth engagement to the EcoFaith Summit.

 Theme & Goals Statement